Repair Chrome if it crashes or won't open

 First, try restarting your modem and router.

-If this doesn't work, contact the website owner and let them know that you've been having problems loading the web page.
+If this doesn't work, contact the website owner and let them know you've been having problems loading the webpage.

 Fix problems if Chrome won't open at all

-Chrome might already be running in the background on your computer.
-To see if Chrome's open and force quit, follow the steps below for your operating system.
+Chrome might already running be in the background on your computer.
+To see if Chrome's open and force quit out, follow the steps below for your operating system.

 - Press CTRL + ALT + DELETE.

 - Under "Processes," look for "Google Chrome" or "chrome.exe."